What’s in This Guide on Dealing With Crabgrass:

 - Rake out dead plants along the edge of driveways early in spring to prepare for seeding with desirable grasses varieties

-- Thicken the lawn with core aeration and over-seeding to reduce thin or bare areas to crowd out the crabgrass
+- Thicken the lawn with Liquid Aeration and OverSeeding to reduce thin or bare areas to crowd out the crabgrass

-- Water deeply, once a week, to strengthen desired grass and minimize surface moisture that crabgrass seeds need to germinate
+- Water deeply, at least once a week, to strengthen desired grass and minimize surface moisture that crabgrass seeds need to germinate

-- If you are not planning to seed the lawn, apply corn gluten meal (it is a decent fertilizer also)
+- If you are not planning to seed the lawn, apply corn gluten meal in the spring.
+It can help, but will not eliminate crabgrass development (it is a good fertilizer also)

-Corn gluten meal can be used to create a barrier on the surface of the grass which helps to limit seed germination.
-If you are considering this treatment, be aware of false claims, know its limitations and be patient.
-Corn gluten meal can prevent up to 40% of crabgrass germination but will have the same effect on desirable grass seeds, and will take up to three years for protein levels to become established in the soil.
+Corn gluten meal can be used to create a barrier on the surface of the grass which helps to limit seed establishment.
+If you are considering this treatment, be aware of false claims that it will completely kill crabgrass, know its limitations and be patient.
+Corn gluten meal (in best case scenarios) can prevent up to 40% of crabgrass germination but will have the same effect on desirable grass seeds, and will take up to three years for protein levels to become established in the soil.